wp-plugins/gwolle-gb/readme.txt

 	show_gwolle_gb( array('book_id'=>2) );

+= With multiple guestbook, how do I keep track? =

+There is no need to use id's that are incrementing.
+If you have a lot of guestbooks on lots of pages, you can just use the id of the post as the id of the guestbook.
+That way you won't have double id's.

 = I don't see the labels in the form. =

 This plugin doesn't apply any CSS to the label elements.
 It is possible that your label elements have a white color on a white background.